University of St. Francis

 Objective 4

-Fourth, USF will strengthen its financial capacity and long-term sustainability through enroolment growth, strategic investments, securing major grants and donations, and effective stewardship of resources.
+Fourth, USF will strengthen its financial capacity and long-term sustainability through enrolment growth, strategic investments, securing major grants and donations, and effective stewardship of resources.
 This will happen by allocating resources to ensure academic program viability and quality of mission-essential and market-driven programs, ensuring acceptable contribution margin across the four colleges.
-The university will also increase the scale and scope of revenue beyond traditional tuition revenue, and strengthen the balance sheet while constraining expense growth.
+The university will also increase the scale and scope of revenue beyond traditional tuition sources, and strengthen the balance sheet while constraining expense growth.

 Objective 5